 Biological Separations: Principles and Practices

 This is a laboratory-based course that teaches classic concepts and techniques to enable the use of these techniques to purify small molecules and macromolecules from whole organisms.
 Detection techniques will include the use of bacterial biosensors, coomassie-blue staining, silver staining, and immunoblot analysis.
 Separation techniques will include SDS Polyacrylamide gel electrophoresis (PAGE) analysis, thin layer chromatography, and paper electrophoresis.
 Purification techniques will include ammonium sulfate precipitation, affinity chromatography, and thin layer chromatography.
-(Prerequisites: BIOL-321 and BIOL-325 or equivalent courses.)
-Lab 3, Lecture 3 (Spring).
+(Prerequisites: BIOL-321 or equivalent course.)
+Lab 3 (Spring).

 Fundamentals of Plant Biochemistry and Pathology